IanDarwin/jwf-impls/jwf.springmvc/README.md

 SpringMVC
 =========

-This is a straightforward implementation using SpringMVC.
+This is a straightforward "hello form" sample implementation using SpringMVC.

 Builds with Eclipse (due to imbedded Spring Jars) and with Maven.